rust-fuzz/arbitrary/README.md

 ## About

-The `Arbitrary` crate lets you construct arbitrary instance of a type.
+The `Arbitrary` crate lets you construct arbitrary instances of a type.

 This crate is primarily intended to be combined with a fuzzer like [libFuzzer and `cargo-fuzz`](https://github.com/rust-fuzz/cargo-fuzz) or